-Law, OCR H418
+OCR Law-H418

-6 in either English Literature, Language or History
+Grade 6 in either GCSE English Literature, GCSE English Language or GCSE History

-Some students take A Level Law because they already know that they want a career in law.
-The A Level gives an excellent introduction for students who want to read law at university or start a legal apprenticeship.
-It demystifies the law.
+Some students take A Level Law because they already know that they want a career in Law.
+The A Level gives an excellent introduction for students who want to read Law at university or start a legal apprenticeship.
 Universities recognise the advantages of A Level Law and the old view that it should not be studied has long since faded away.
 The OCR course has been developed following the advice of teachers, students and universities.
 However, A Level Law is not just for students who want to enter the legal professions.
 It is a well-respected subject and links well with science subjects and humanities and social science subjects including, history, sociology, philosophy, economics and business, to name just a few!